Okay, I know. This is one of those weird ones.

 Squid ink pasta is absolutely delicious!
 Like, don't-bother-me, leave-me-alone-while-I-savor-this, wow-this-is-good, delicious.

 As for the specific taste?
 The pasta itself is only lightly flavored with the squid ink, so the pasta tastes like pasta, just really good.
 (How's that for an explanation?)

-This recipe is sort of like a deconstructed classic pumpkin ravioli in sage browned butter sauce, except that the pumpkin is on the outside, and the pasta with the sage browned butter sauce is on the inside.
+I developed this recipe to be sort of like a deconstructed classic pumpkin ravioli in sage brown butter sauce, except that the pumpkin is on the outside, and the pasta with the sage brown butter sauce is on the inside.

 Do you like squid ink pasta?
 What's your favorite preparation?
 Please let us know in the comments.
 I have more that I haven't yet cooked, so I'm looking for ideas, thanks!

 Squid Ink Pasta With Pumpkin, Sage, and Brown Butter

 Squid ink pasta typically comes as either spaghetti or linguine; either will work fine.

 We dust the insides of the pumpkin with a little sugar, just to accentuate the sweetness of the pumpkin.
 You can use either brown or white sugar, or skip it all together.

 4 small sugar pumpkins, each about 1 pound to 1 1/2 pound

 2 to 4 teaspoons white sugar, or 2 to 4 tablespoons brown sugar (to taste)